---

 ## Introduction

 This report examines forest cover loss dynamics in villages across Tripura, a small state in northeast India.
-The analysis serves a specific conservation question: a rural development project with conservation components supports 83 villages in the Dhalai and North Tripura districts.
+The analysis serves a specific conservation question: a rural development project with conservation components supports **100 villages** in the Dhalai and North Tripura districts.
 The project includes agricultural support, land-use zoning, and the designation of conservation set-aside areas.
+Of the 100 project villages, **83 could be matched to official Census boundary polygons** and are included in this analysis.

 Given the substantial forest cover loss observed across Tripura in recent years, this analysis assesses: